MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/microsoft-365-services-connectivity.md

 - Office 2016, such as Office Standard 2016

 > [!NOTE]
-> Versions of Office 2019 and Office 2016 will be supported for connecting to Microsoft 365 (and Office 365) services until October 2023.
+> Office 2019 and Office 2016 will be supported for connecting to Microsoft 365 (and Office 365) services until October 2023.

 Examples of Microsoft 365 services include Exchange Online, SharePoint Online, and OneDrive for Business.